exakat/exakat/docs/Rules.rst

 * Define the constant
 * Turn the dynamic syntax into a normal variable syntax
 * Use a fully qualified name (at least one \ ) to turn this syntax into a Fatal error when the constant is not found.
-This doesn't fix the problem, but may make it more obvious while diagnosticing.
+This doesn't fix the problem, but may make it more obvious during the diagnostic.

 +-------------+---------------------------------+
 | Short name  | Variables/UndefinedConstantName |